lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 Examples of input conversion might be from String to Int, formatted String date to Date, an Int from a UIPickerView to an enum - the list goes on.

 As you may have noticed in the diagram, the Presenter has another role: present the result of the event.
-I will discuss this role, below.
+We will discuss this role, below.

 #### Presenter Examples